 All you need is a wide shallow water container covered by a wedge-shaped glass container whose top is slanting downwards.
-During a sunny day, the solar heat heats the water, making it to evaporate and condense on the top slanting glass.
+During a sunny day, the solar heat heats the water, making it evaporate and condense on the top slanting glass.

 After the water droplets have built up, they roll down the glass towards the bottom where there is a collecting tunnel connected to a pipe.
 This pipe leads to a jug place at your place of convenience.
-You can search for videos online that give step by step instructions on how to construct a solar-powered water distiller.
+You can search for videos online that give step-by-step instructions on how to construct a solar-powered water distiller.

-In conclusion, humidifiers play a vital role in maintaining a stable equilibrium of humidity in our homes.
+Humidifiers play a vital role in maintaining a stable equilibrium of humidity in our homes.
 However, use them with caution because they can cause severe burns.
 Moreover, It would help if you also regulated how much you use them to avoid dampening the air.